rmroberts/osm/README.md

-This script takes an osm file and parses it into edges, nodes, and geometry files, as described below.
+This script takes an OSM file and parses it into edges, nodes, and geometry files, as described below.
 It processes a 3.5 GB file in about 11 seconds.
-#How to Use osm
+##How to Use osm
 - Place your osm file in the same directory as osm.py
 - Run this command ```python osm.py [name-of-your-osm-file].osm```